convertigo/convertigo-doc/programming-guide/general-architecture/index.md

 Please refer to the [Studio installation documentation](../../operating-guide/installing-convertigo-studio) for detailed install procedures

+Since Convertigo 8.4.0, the Studio includes a **Marketplace** view (menu **Convertigo > Open the Marketplace**, also opened by the **New Project** wizards *Convertigo App Starters from Marketplace*, *Convertigo Samples from Marketplace* and *Convertigo Libraries from Marketplace*).
+The Marketplace lists the starter, sample and library projects published on [marketplace.convertigo.com](https://marketplace.convertigo.com/) and imports them directly into your workspace.
+Starter projects imported from the Marketplace are automatically initialized with Git (8.4.1 and later).
+The Studio also includes a **Convertigo Assistant** view to create Shared Components with AI assistance, see the [Front-end Developers](../frontend-developers/#convertigo-assistant) chapter.

 Once your project is developed, you will be able to deploy it on a running Convertigo Server.
 Your Studio will be automatically "attached" to your Cloud Convertigo server.
 This is done by the PSC (Personal Server Certificate) you received by email when you registered on Convertigo Cloud.

 At any time you will be able to add new servers for your deployments.
 See the [Deploying Convertigo Projects](../backend-developers#deploying--test-projects-on-servers) section for details.